bendytree/Objective-C-RegEx-Categories/readme.md

 <a name="examples"/>
 ## Quick Examples

 Here are some quick examples of how you might use the code.
+The [documentation](#documentation) section below goes into full detail.

 ```objc